Whether or not travel time is compensable depends on the kind of travel involved. There are three categories of travel time:

 For permanent SPA non-exempt employees who complete an Employee Time Record:

-Travel Time ETO accrued during the pay cycle shall be indicated in the “Explanation” section of the document and tracked separately by the department’s HR Facilitator or TIM Administrator.
+Travel Time ETO accrued during the pay cycle shall be indicated in the “Explanation” section of the document and tracked separately by the school/division’s HR Office or the department’s TIM Administrator.

 Travel Time ETO used as paid leave during the pay cycle shall be coded on the Time Record with a “T” in the Code column.